-Employment and Assistance Worker (EAW) is responsible for:
+Employment and Assistance Worker (EAW) and Community Integration Specialist (CIS) are responsible for:

 - completing the EP with clients:

-- developing the EP based on the findings of the Employability Screen and optional Employment Readiness Information Questionnaire and, as required, the Client Employability Profile
+- developing the EP based on the findings of the optional Employment Readiness Information Questionnaire

-- preparing program referrals for the Employment Program of British Columbia (EPBC) for employment-obligated applicants identified at intake using the system for referral or for clients who meet eligibility criteria
+- preparing program referrals for WorkBC Employment Services (ES) for employment-obligated applicants identified at intake using the system for referral or for clients who meet eligibility criteria

-- encouraging clients who are not identified at intake using the system or who do not meet eligibility criteria for referral to EPBC to access their Self-Serve Services
+- encouraging clients who are not identified at intake using the system or who do not meet eligibility criteria for referral to WorkBC to access their Self-Serve Services

 - working with the client to develop interventions and employment activities according to the needs of the client